Tropico 4

 - 5 % negative mentions

 The graphics in Tropico 4 are generally considered dated but still functional, with many players appreciating the vibrant art style and charm that contribute to the game's atmosphere.
-While some reviews note that the visuals are not as impressive as those in newer entries like Tropico 5 and 6, they are deemed adequate for the game's requirements and enjoyable on lower-end systems.
-Overall, the graphics are seen as a solid aspect of the game, complementing its humor and gameplay, despite not being groundbreaking by modern standards.
+While some reviews note that the visuals are not as impressive as those in newer entries like Tropico 5 and 6, they are deemed adequate for the game's age and enjoyable enough to enhance the overall experience.
+Overall, the graphics are seen as a solid aspect of the game, providing a colorful and engaging backdrop for its city-building mechanics.

 “The game has a real personality, with quirky and likable characters and a vibrant, colorful art style that brings your island paradise to life.”